lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-argocd.rst

 ..
 This section should provide a brief, top-level description of the procedure's purpose and utilization.
 Consider including the expected user and when the procedure will be performed.

-TBD
+This procedure is intended for users of the Rubin Observatory that are interested in interacting with the Observatory Control System using Argo CD.
+It contains basic procedures on how to get started with Argo CD.
+Argo CD is the system used to deploy and maintain the configuration of many control system components and summit services.

-To get a list of the different environments see :ref:`Observing-Interface-Environments`
+To get a list of the different environments see :ref:`Observing-Interface-Operational-Environments`

 .. _Observing-Interface-Getting-Started-ArgoCD-Prerequisites: